barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-1.md

 <img src="./img/swagger2.PNG" />

-Click Execute button
+Click Execute button.

+Since it is a new installation, the list of Physicians is going to be empty.

 <img src="./img/swagger3.PNG" />

-Note the message returned.
-Since it is a new installation, the list of Physicians is going to be empty.

 Let's add some physicians next.